The Definitive Guide to Sightseeing

-The Dordogne (known in France as the Perigord) is made up of four distinct areas.
+The Dordogne (known in France as the Perigord) comprises four distinct areas.
 To the north, the forested Perigord Vert (green) is crossed by rivers with Nontron as its main town.
-The Perigord Blanc (white) in the centre is an area of limestone, wide valleys and meadows and has Perigueux as its capital.
+The Perigord Blanc (white) in the centre is an area of limestone, featuring broad valleys and meadows, with Perigueux as its capital.
 In the southwest, the Perigord Pourpre (purple) is the wine region around Bergerac.
-The South-East part is called the Perigord Noir (black) which surrounds the highly acclaimed medieval village of Sarlat and is called black after the local woods of oak and pine.
+The south-eastern part is called the Perigord Noir (black), which surrounds the highly acclaimed medieval village of Sarlat and is named after the local woods of oak and pine.
+The Vezere River runs through it.

 Highlights of the Dordogne: